 Some time after its 1972 screening, the four episodes of The War Machines (that had been originally dispatched to Singapore by the NZBC) were sent to MidWest station in Nigeria that had purchased the serial in July 1973.
 The four films (still exhibiting the censor edits made in New Zealand) were subsequently found in Nigeria and returned to the BBC in 1984.

-The season four Troughtons and the last three serials of season six went to Hong Kong.
+The season four Troughtons and the three serials of season seven went to Hong Kong.

 The remaining season five and six serials (The Ice Warriors, Fury from the Deep, The Mind Robber and The Invasion) were all likely returned to the BBC.
-(It's possible that the four prints of The Ice Warriors and the empty can for Fury from the Deep part 6 found in 1988 were from Singapore.)
+(It's possible that the four prints of The Ice Warriors and the empty can for Fury from the Deep part 6 found in 1988 had originated from Hong Kong/Singapore.)

 Season 11 and Beyond